If you love creating new things, working with your hands and problem-solving, welding could be the right career path for you.

 Welders are needed across a wide variety of industries.
 Keep reading to learn all about different types of welding jobs, salary, career outlook and more!

-Types of Welding Careers
+What Are the Different Types of Welding Jobs?

 Welding serves industries worldwide, which creates a variety of roles within the field.

-Most graduates of the Welding Technology program at Universal Technical Institute (UTI) are prepared to work as entry-level welders or in other entry-level roles.1 As with any industry, over time, they may be able to advance in their career with experience and hard work.
+Most graduates of the Welding Technology program at Universal Technical Institute (UTI) are prepared to pursue work as entry-level welders or in other entry-level roles.1 As with any industry, over time, they may be able to advance in their career with experience and hard work.

 Here’s a list of 14 exciting welding careers those with advanced skills could pursue:77

-1. Structural Iron and Steel Welder
+1. Structural iron and steel welder

 Welding plays a significant role in the construction industry.
 Welders who choose to go the structural route often work in civil engineering projects that use metal I-beams to construct large commercial buildings and highway bridges.
 This role isn’t for the faint of heart, since these welders can work hundreds of feet in the air!

-2. Oil Rig Welder
+2. Oil rig welder

 Oil rig welding is a highly sought-after skill.
 Oil rig welders typically work on offshore rig platforms to maintain and repair the equipment and structures used to extract oil or natural gas.